Morocco

 The registration consists of four numerals, followed by a hyphen, two numerals, a vertical line and one numeral.

-The number at the right hand side of the vertical line denotes a zone while the numeral, or in the case of two numerals, the first of two numerals, preceeding the vertical line denotes the town.
+The number at the right hand side of the vertical line denotes a zone while the numeral, or in the case of two numerals,

 In this case zone 7 and town 1 stand for Tanger.